- Researcher Machine Translation (HLT-MT)

 - Error analysis and automatic post-editing for MT (EMNLP’14, ACL’15d, EACL’17b)

 - Quality estimation for MT and ASR (ACL’14, NAACL’15, ACL’15a, ACL’15b, ACL’15c, ACL’16c, Computer Speech & language ’16, Computer Speech and Language’17)

 - Textual entailment (NAACL’10, ACL’10, ACL’11, ACL’12, ACL’13)

 I have been involved in the national projects WebFaq (2001-2004), and OntoText (2004-2007) and the EU-funded projects QALL-ME (2006-2009), CoSyne (2010-2013), MateCat (2011-2014), CRACKER (2015-2017), MMT (2015-2017) and QT21 (2015-2017).

-I co-authored about 100 scientific papers, and I regularly serve as program committee member and peer reviewer for national and international conferences and journals.
+I co-authored more than 100 scientific papers, and I regularly serve as program committee member and peer reviewer for national and international conferences and journals.

 In the period 2005-2009 I worked as a teaching assistant in several Text Processing courses at the University of Bolzano, and in the Master in Human Language Technology at the University of Trento.